agreenbhm/private_island/README.md

-# Island
+# Private Island

-Island for Android
+Private Island for Android, a fork of https://github.com/oasisfeng/island focused on additional privacy.

+## Additional Features
+* Allow for setting of password for Island profile.
+* Allow for wiping of Island profile after X number of failed login attempts to Island and/or main profile.

 ## Build Instruction